Family from New York takes ownership of Cugino’s

-It took the previous owners, Jeff and Danielle Hubler, about 19 months to find the perfect people to buy their restaurant they've owned since October 1999.
+It took the previous owners, Jeff Hubler and his dad, Charles, about 19 months to find the perfect people to buy their restaurant they’ve owned since October 1999.

 “We held out for a long time in order to find the right people who could do the restaurant justice,” Hubler said.
 “With John’s experience as a classic trained chef and their enthusiasm, we thought it would be a good fit.
 They reminded me of my family.”

 The listing for Cugino’s was through Steamboat Sotheby’s International Realty and had a number of interested buyers for the $1.2 million listing.

 “I think what it came down to was who had the experience of running a restaurant,” said Kathy Billington-Steinberg, a Realtor from Sotheby’s.
 “I’m very excited to see what they will do.
 I think it’s going to be good.”

 On Dec.
 15, Cugino’s welcomed the new owners from Queens, New York, who have no ties to Steamboat and had only visited the town once this past summer to look at a different restaurant.

 Working in the food industry since age 13, John Gamradt’s background includes attending the French Culinary Institute in Manhattan and working at posh restaurants in Manhattan such as Aureole and Allegretti, among others.
 He also was a minority partner with a high-end catering company, Cloud Catering, for three years.